The general linear group as a complete invariant for C*-algebras: Properties of the induced map

-If the center $\Z(B)$ of a unital \cst-algebra $B$ is reduced to the scalars, and $\varphi\colon GL(A) \to GL(B)$ is as above, then $\varphi(-1)=-1$.
-Indeed, note that $-1$ is a central element which is not $1$, but its product with itself equals $1$.
+If the center $\Z(B)$ of a unital \cst-algebra $B$ is reduced to the scalars, and $\varphi\colon GL(A) \to GL(B)$ is as above, then $\varphi(-1)=-1$: Indeed, note that $-1$ is a central element which is not $1$, but its product with itself equals $1$.
 The same is true for $\varphi(-1)$.
-As a consequence, we get the following lemma, \cf{}\cite{AlRBooGio, Dye}:
+As a consequence we get the following lemma, see also \cite{AlRBooGio} and \cite{Dye}.